Leah is a follower of the 21 Day Fix. She works in mental health.

 A Deconstructed Burrito

 Burritos are one of my favorite things to eat.
 They're delicious, filling, and stunningly flavorful.
-Unfortunately, they're also chock full of fat, carbs, and way too light on vegetables.
+Unfortunately, they're also chock full of fat and carbs and too light on vegetables.
 So I like to make my own healthy twist.
 My thought process was along these lines:

 - Deconstructed is always a good option.
 Removing the huge tortilla is a great way to save carbs and calories.
 It allows me to eat a full portion without feeling like I need to unbutton my pants.
 Plus, it ensures that the recipe is gluten-free.

 - I follow 21 Day Fix, a program that emphasizes whole foods and portion control.
-My mom recently went back onto Atkins.
-I was cooking a dinner for both of us, so using rice as the base was out.
+My mom recently went back to Atkins.
+I was cooking dinner for both of us, so using rice as the base was out.

 - As always, I love to substitute a vegetable for a grain if possible.
 Cauliflower rice is one of my favorites since it's so versatile and absorbs a lot of flavor.